powercodeacademy/nitro-scavenger-hunt-2/README.md

 ![](vehicle.png)

-Unscrable the letters to find the secret phrase when you're finished!
+Unscramble the letters to find the secret phrase when you're finished!

 \_ \_ \_ \_ \_ &nbsp;&nbsp; \_ \_ \_ \_ \_ &nbsp;&nbsp; \_ \_ &nbsp;&nbsp; \_ \_ \_